 Most Americans have no idea about the arcane world of export controls, economic sanctions, or any of the many other national security laws that regulate U.S. commercial business.
-It can be drier than the tax code.
+Part of the reason: it can be drier than the tax code.
 While it may not make the headlines, it is the thing of many a Hollywood thriller.

-Just this week, the Department of State announced that it had inked what is called a Consent Agreement with a UK defense contractor, BAE Systems plc, for more than 2,500 alleged violations of the Arms Export Control Act (AECA) and the International Trafficking in Arms Regulations (ITAR).
+Just this week, officials with the Department of State announced they had inked what is called a Consent Agreement with a U.K. defense contractor, BAE Systems plc, for more than 2,500 alleged violations of the Arms Export Control Act (AECA) and the International Trafficking in Arms Regulations (ITAR).
 The fine?
 A crisp $79 million, for starters, as well as a whole lot of negative publicity that is sure to follow, Congressional oversight, and potentially several years of compliance work performed under the watchful eye of Uncle Sam.

 The primary issue in the BAE seems to be alleged violations of the brokering provisions of the ITAR.
-I say seems to be because that is what we know from the public record.
-These more than 2500 violations are nothing to sneeze at, it is serious.
-By and large, though, as most practitioners in this field will tell you, the law is not as back and white as it should be.
-It could use improvement but the brokering provision are not the most obscure or tough to interpret.
+I say appears to be because that is what we know from the public record.
+These more than 2500 violations are nothing to sneeze at; it is

 The next few years are going to be a busy time for BAE and its compliance team.
-Besides the $79 million fine, the company will need to put in place a robust compliance program as well as massive audit of its company to ensure that there are no other potential violations lurking about.
+Besides the $79 million fine, the company will need to put in place a robust compliance program as well as a comprehensive audit of its company to ensure there are no other potential violations.

 BAE’s statement is available here.